crystalzipzap/cs5293sp23-project0/README.md

 ### Known Bugs

 - When testing with the 03-01-2023 Daily Incident Summary file, I encountered 2 entries where the nature fields were "blank".
 It seems like my parser wasn't able to handle some newlines perfectly.
+- When testing with the 04-15-2023 and 04-25-2023 Daily Incident Summary files, I encountered three entries where the nature fields were "blank".
+This indicates my parser had issue handling some natures.
+I suspect there were some natures that are uppercase, and my regular expression cannot identify them properly.
 - I encountered issue when nature includes uppercase letters.
 The reason is when separating line to the fields for the Incident Object, I set the regular expression to first identify the well-formatted fields like time and ORI, then extract address by finding all cap strings and extract Nature from the rest of the mixed case strings.
 I came up with this strategy after reviewing the format of the document.
 The one I am aware is the nature "HWY Traffic Stop".
 I attempted to handle it by hard coding the check in the Incident class.
 It works to a degree but is not perfect.